WhiteTPoison/GeckoRecomp/README.md

+# GeckoRecomp

+GeckoRecomp is an experimental fork of XenonRecomp that attempts to convert Wii/GameCube executables into C++ code.
+Below is the original README.

 # XenonRecomp

 XenonRecomp is a tool that converts Xbox 360 executables into C++ code, which can then be recompiled for any platform.
 Currently, it only supports x86 platforms due to the use of x86 intrinsics.